How to Appeal if You are Denied Resource Family Approval or Your RFA is Rescinded (i.e. You are Decertified)

 You can choose to discuss your case with the county representative before the hearing.
 Sometimes, the county representative will agree with you and sign a Conditional Withdrawal, which will require the county to correct its earlier decision.
 This can happen any time before the hearing.

 If the county representative does not offer a Conditional Withdrawal in your case, then you should prepare for your hearing.
 You can pick up your file and the county’s position statement explaining its decision at least two days before the hearing.
 You can submit your own written position statement any time before the hearing.

 Burden of Proof: In all proceedings conducted in accordance with Welfare and Institutions Code section 16519.6, the burden of proof on a County or the Department, as applicable, shall be by a preponderance of the evidence.
-See CDSS Resource Family Approval Written Directives (effective 2/6/18) section 12-10 (at page 109)
+See Section 12-10 of the CDSS RFA Written Directives on State Hearings (Effective 4-11-19)